 The performance of your product is not solely a technical concern for the development team — it is an essential design feature.
 As such, performance should be identified as a goal early on in project documentation, design should be grounded in performance best practices, developers should have the ability to identify performance concerns early on, and designs should be tested on actual devices in an effort to gauge performance metrics and identify potential bottlenecks.
 This will give designers the ability to adjust during the design process and address performance concerns before it’s too late.

-Style guides are an essential tool to help teams maintain consistent experiences, but often go unseen outside of those doing the work.
-That doesn’t mean they are any less important: not only do style guides establish a common language, but they save time and effort when it comes to design, testing and scalability.
+Design systems are an essential tool to help teams maintain consistent experiences, but often go unseen outside of those doing the work.
+That doesn’t mean they are any less important: not only do design systems establish a common language, but they save time and effort when it comes to design, testing and scalability.

 When you take the time to design both the seen and the unseen during a project, you become proud of what you are creating.
 The attention to detail and improved overall quality will show through in the final product, and this can be achieved by simply addressing these unseen aspects with the same amount of importance as the things that our users will see.